BlackBeard085/x1console/README.md

 - **Installation and Setup**: Easily install and configure your X1 validator, ensuring seamless integration with your existing wallets.
 - **Update Utilities**: Keep your validator and console up to date with minimal effort.
-- **Health Monitoring**: Perform automated health checks and remedies any concerns efficiently.
-An effective automated troubleshooter!
+- **Health Monitoring**: Perform health checks and manage validator uptime efficiently.
 - **Account Management**: Utilities to set commission, check balances, and manage validator logs.
 - **Interactive Command-Line Interface**: User-friendly interface allowing easy navigation through various functionalities.
 - **Integrated Ledger Management**: Monitor or remove your ledger as necessary.